Franco-Spanish War (1635–1659): Phase II: 1648 to 1659

-When financial pressure forced Philip IV of Spain to declare bankruptcy in 1647, he focused on retaking Catalonia, while remaining on the defensive elsewhere.
+Philip IV of Spain was forced to declare bankruptcy in 1647, and thereafter focused on retaking Catalonia, while remaining on the defensive elsewhere.
 Although many of the troops captured at Rocroi soon returned to service, in their absence a significant part of Flanders was overrun, including Dunkirk, a major base for Spanish privateers attacking Dutch and French shipping.
 (Note: Ships based in Dunkirk could enter the North Sea on a single flood tide, which allowed them to raid as far north as the Orkney Islands, and so its closure was an English objective for centuries.)
-However, Spain's position improved when the Dutch war ended in 1648, along with the outbreak of civil war in France, the Fronde.
+However, Spain's position improved when the Dutch war ended in 1648, along with the outbreak of the Fronde in France.

-The resulting turmoil allowed Philip IV to retake most of the lost territories in Flanders, including Ypres, but neither side was able to gain a significant advantage.
+This allowed Spain to retake most of its lost ground in Flanders, including Ypres, but neither side could gain a significant advantage.
 In 1650, Spanish success in crushing the Neapolitan Revolt was offset by the loss of Barcelona to French-backed Catalan rebels.
-Mazarin forced Condé into exile in the Spanish Netherlands in 1651, where his immense prestige in territories adjacent to the Spanish possession of Franche-Comté made him a valuable ally for Philip.
+Mazarin forced Condé into exile in the Spanish Netherlands in 1651, where his immense prestige in territories adjacent to the Spanish possession of Franche-Comté made him a valuable Spanish ally.

-Over the course of 1652, Spain recaptured both Dunkirk and Barcelona, and although limited combat continued in Roussillon, the front by 1653 had stabilised along the modern Pyrenees border.
-However, doing so forced Philip into bankruptcy again, while the end of the Fronde allowed Mazarin to resume attacks on Milan, possession of which would allow France to threaten Habsburg Austria.
+During 1652, Spain recaptured both Dunkirk and Barcelona, and although limited combat continued in Roussillon, the front had stabilised along the modern Pyrenees border.
+However, the cost of doing so forced Philip to declare bankruptcy again, while the end of the Fronde allowed Mazarin to resume attacks on Milan and thus threaten southern Austria.
 The attempt failed despite support from Savoy, Modena and Portugal.
 By now, the two antagonists were exhausted, with neither able to establish dominance.
-From 1654 to 1656, major French victories at Arras, Landrecies and Saint-Ghislain were offset by Spanish victories at Pavia and Valenciennes.
-Under pressure from Pope Alexander VII, Mazarin offered peace terms but refused to accept Philip's insistence for Condé to be restored to his French titles and lands.
-Since the Spanish king viewed this as a personal obligation to Condé, the war continued.
+From 1654 to 1656, French successes at Arras, Landrecies and Saint-Ghislain were offset by Spanish victories at Pavia and Valenciennes.
+Under pressure from Pope Alexander VII, Mazarin offered peace terms but refused to accept Philip's insistence Condé be restored to his French titles and lands.
+Since Philip IV viewed this as a personal obligation to Condé, the war continued.

-France had previously relied on the Dutch to provide naval support against Spain, which ended after Westphalia.
-In 1657, Mazarin replaced the loss by negotiating an anti-Spanish alliance with the Commonwealth of England.
-That expanded the scope of the Anglo-Spanish War (1654–1660), and France withdrew support for the exiled Charles II of England, whose supporters joined the Spanish as a result.
-After the Anglo-French capture of Dunkirk in June 1658, Philip requested a truce, which Mazarin refused, but once again success proved illusory.
-On 15 August, Spain won an important victory at Camprodon in Catalonia, Oliver Cromwell's death in September led to political chaos in England, and fighting in northern Italy ended when French allies Savoy and Modena agreed to a truce with the Spanish commander Caracena.
+The loss of Dutch naval support after Westphalia in 1648 was remedied by Mazarin in 1657, when he negotiated the Treaty of Paris (1657) with the Commonwealth of England, then engaged in the Anglo-Spanish War (1654–1660).
+Under its terms, France withdrew support for the exiled Charles II of England, whose supporters joined the Spanish as a result.
+After the capture of Dunkirk in June 1658, Philip requested a truce, which Mazarin refused, but Oliver Cromwell's death in September led to political chaos in England.
+Fighting in northern Italy ended when Savoy and Modena agreed to a truce with Spanish commander Caracena.